sadisteffl/Sadi-Steffl-Sample-Portfolio/1. Foundation & Prevention/2. Developer Documentation/Application/Secure Coding Standard.md

 3. Input Validation and Output Encoding
 DO validate all incoming data for type, length, format, and range on the server-side.

-4. DOuse parameterized queries or prepared statements to prevent SQL injection.
+4. DO use parameterized queries or prepared statements to prevent SQL injection.
 Never construct database queries by concatenating strings.

 5. DO properly encode all data before rendering it in a user's browser to prevent Cross-Site Scripting (XSS).
 Use the encoding functions provided by your framework.
 Relevant Compliance: SOC 2: CC7.2; ISO 27001: A.14.2.5